 Maternity: The Contractor shall provide pre-conception counseling, pregnancy identification, prenatal care, treatment of pregnancy related conditions, labor and delivery services, and postpartum care for members.
 Services may be provided by physicians, physician assistants, nurse practitioners, or certified nurse midwives.
 Members may select or be assigned to a PCP specializing in obstetrics.
 All members, anticipated to have a low-risk delivery, may elect to receive labor and delivery services in their home, if this setting is included in the allowable settings of the Contractor and the Contractor has providers in its network that offer home labor and delivery services.
-All members, anticipated to have a low-risk prenatal course and delivery, may elect to receive prenatal care, labor and delivery and postpartum care provided by licensed midwives, if these providers are in the Contractor's network.
-All licensed midwife labor and delivery services must be provided in the member's home, as licensed midwives do not have admitting privileges in hospitals or AHCCCS registered freestanding birthing centers.
+All members, and delivery, may elect to receive prenatal care, labor and delivery and postpartum care provided by licensed midwives, if these providers are in the Contractor's network.
+All licensed midwife labor and delivery services from a licensed midwives do not have admitting privileges in hospitals or AHCCCS registered freestanding birthing centers.
 Members receiving maternity services from a licensed midwife must also be assigned to a PCP for other health care and medical services.
 The Contractor shall allow women and their newborns to receive up to 48 hours of inpatient hospital care after a routine vaginal delivery and up to 96 hours of inpatient care after a cesarean delivery.
 The attending health care provider, in consultation with the mother, may discharge the mother or newborn prior to the 48-hour minimum length of stay.
 A normal newborn may be granted an extended stay in the hospital of birth when the mother's continued stay in the hospital is beyond the 48 or 96 hour stay.